joist-orm/joist-orm/docs/docs/modeling/relations.md

    ```

    Joist with then use the `publisher` name to scan for any other `publisher_`-prefixed foreign keys and automatically pull them in as components of this polymorphic reference.

+## Renaming Relations

+Joist will make a best effort to infer a logical name for any given relation based on the foreign key's name and the table it points to, but this is not always perfect.
+Sometimes another name will be desired or two foreign keys will generate a naming collision.
+In such circumstances, it's possible to provide additional data in the database schema to indicate to joist which name to use.
+Joist uses `pg-structure`'s [`commentData`](https://www.pg-structure.com/nav.02.api/classes/dbobject.html#commentdata) to look for the properties `fieldName` (for renaming a m2o reference) and `otherFieldName` (for renaming the opposing m2o/m2m/o2o relation) and will prefer using these values over its own inferred name.

+Joist provides a helper migration function `renameRelation` that can be used to rename existing columns.
+Additionally, the `foreignKey` helper supports both `fieldName` and `otherFieldName` passed as options.

 ## Consistent Relations